bolt/bolt-extension-starter/README.md

 ## Readme Boilerplate

-You can use the following boilerplate as a starting point for your extension.
+You can use the following boilerplate as a starting point for your extension readme.

 ---